Eric Fingerhut

-Tenure at Hillel International
+Hillel International

 Very quickly after beginning his tenure as CEO of Hillel International, the organization experienced a major controversy.
 The Hillel chapter at Swarthmore College declared itself an "Open Hillel," choosing to welcome all guest speakers and student organizations, whether or not they support Zionism.
-Fingerhut responded, stating "Let me be very clear – "anti-Zionists" will not be permitted to speak using the Hillel name or under the Hillel roof, under any circumstances."
+Fingerhut responded, stating "Let me be very clear – 'anti-Zionists' will not be permitted to speak using the Hillel name or under the Hillel roof, under any circumstances."
 This controversy is widely seen as a key part of a broad conversation in the American Jewish community regarding whether or not Zionism is, or should be, a consensus issue.

 Beginning in March 2015, Fingerhut was involved in a controversy with J Street U, the student arm of J Street.
 Fingerhut initially accepted an invitation to speak at the national student group meeting, but subsequently withdrew.
 Fingerhut then issued a statement saying he had withdrawn out of "concerns regarding my participation amongst other speakers who have made highly inflammatory statements against the Jewish state."
 Several people involved in US Jewish student life noted that in an era when the number of Jewish students engaging with Jewish and Israel-related campus groups is shrinking, it might be unproductive to alienate the 3,000 participants in the J Street conference, a population that included 40 Hillel professionals, and that Hillel donor pressure was the likely cause of Fingerhut's withdrawal.
-On March 23, 250 J Street students marched to Hillel headquarters, leaving letters for Fingerhut demanding a meeting with him and sharing their view that he caved to the demands of "more conservative donors instead of engaging with the full range of student voices — including those on the more liberal end."
+On March 23, 250 J Street students marched to Hillel headquarters, leaving letters for Fingerhut demanding a meeting with him and sharing their view that he acceded to the demands of "more conservative donors instead of engaging with the full range of student voices — including those on the more liberal end."
 Fingerhut then wrote to Benjy Cannon, the board president of J Street U and a senior at the University of Maryland, to arrange a meeting between the students and members of Hillel International’s board of directors.
 In his letter, Fingerhut said that there was "work to do in the Jewish community at large to be one people that respects, honors and celebrates its diversity rather than fearing it.
 This incident taught me just how deep the divide is.
 I don’t yet have all the answers to how we will bridge this divide, but as Hillel’s president, I am committed to working with you to find them and I have no doubt we will be successful."

-Personal life

-Eric Fingerhut is married to Amy Fingerhut and has two sons, Sam and Charlie.
-His parents are Samuel and Alice Fingerhut.
-He has been an active member in the Jewish community serving as a teacher and President of his synagogue.